selyukovn/go-wm-assert/README.md

 - `b_*.go` — basic components
 - `s_*.go` — specific assertions (`Str`, `Num`, etc.)
+- `shortcuts.go` — shortcuts for the most popular assertions
 - `readme_test.go` — examples from the Readme to be sure they really work :)